twilson63/bob/README.md

 but the business object can validate the person object and apply any rules or calculations before persisting to a data store.
 Once persisted it can check for success and return a successful result or return an error.

-### What is the point?
-Why don't I just call the gateway straight from the api?
-Or why don't I just access the
-database from the api?
+### Why do I need this abstraction?

-These are good questions, and the main reason is flexibility, by abstracting your business rules and creating a boundry between your details like api framework or database, these details can be changed without changing your business rules.
+Good questions, and the main reason is flexibility, by abstracting your business rules and creating a boundry between your details like api framework or database, these details can be changed without changing your business rules.